town-hall-pinball/project-alpha-1/README.md

 Completely boring at the moment, but it is a start:

 * Ball save is active for five seconds.
 Only one save per ball.
+* Kickback is lit at the start of each ball.
+Relight by hitting both standup targets within a period of nine seconds.
 * Hitting the drop target lowers the target.
 A shot to the left subway raises the drop target.
 State of the drop target is preserved across balls.
 * The scoop behind the drop target or the skull awards a Skull Time